The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 • No running or playing: Even if your dog seems fine.
 Especially if your dog seems fine.

 • Leash for all bathroom trips: Even in a fenced yard.
-Short, slow walks only.
+Short, slow walks only, then straight back to the crate.

 • Non-slip surfaces: Hardwood and tile are fall hazards.
 Rugs, yoga mats, or grip socks on the path between the crate and the door help prevent a stumble from making things worse.